Mathura court restores suit demanding removal of Shahi Idgah mosque

 The judge overturned the order of a civil court that had dismissed the suit.

+A revision petition challenging the dismissal of the suit was filed by Lucknow resident Ranjana Agnihotri and an organisation named Asthan Shri Krishna Janmabhoomi.

 The plaintiffs claim that the Shahi Idgah mosque was built over the birthplace of the deity Krishna.
+They have staked claim over 13.37 acres of land around the mosque.

+On September 30, 2020, the civil court had dismissed the suit to remove the mosque citing the Places of Worship Act, 1991.
+The law prohibits converting places of worship from one religion to another.
+The rule does not apply to the Babri Masjid site in Ayodhya.

+The district court had reserved its verdict on the petition challenging the civil court’s order on May 5.

-On May 13, a group of lawyers and law students had also filed a petition seeking a video survey at the Shahi Idgah mosque on the lines of the one conducted at the Gyanvapi mosque at Varanasi.
+On May 13, a petition by a group of lawyers and law students seeking to bar Muslims from offering prayers at the Shahi Idgah mosque was filed in a court in Mathura.
+The petition sought a video survey at the Shahi Idgah mosque on the lines of the one conducted at the Gyanvapi mosque at Varanasi.

+The petitioners said that such a survey could determine “the existence of Hindu artefacts and ancient religious inscriptions on the mosque premises”.

+On May 12, a Varanasi court had allowed a survey commission to carry out videography inside the Gyanvapi mosque, located next to the Kashi Vishwanath temple.
+The order was passed on a petition filed by five Hindu women last year, seeking permission to offer daily prayers and observe rituals at the back of the western wall of the mosque.
+They have claimed that an image of the Hindu deity Shringar Gauri exists at the site.